Local SEO beyond Google – How to appear locally on other search engines

 If you’re an Ecommerce SEO agency or business owner, you’ll know that Google is the king of search engines.
-With Google being the most popular search engine in the world, it’s understandable that SEO specialists dedicate hours of their day to analysing Google’s algorithm and creating global and local SEO content optimized for this singular search engine.
+With Google being the most popular search engine in the world, it’s understandable that SEO specialists dedicate hours of their day analysing Google’s algorithm and creating local SEO content for this singular search engine.

-In only focusing on Google, however, you’re missing out on potential traffic from other search engines.
-Local SEO goes beyond just Google, and identifying how to trend and rank in other areas is a valuable way of generic traffic for your clients.
+However, if you’re only focussing on Google, you miss out on potential traffic from other search engines.
+Local SEO goes beyond just Google, and identifying how to trend and rank on other SERPs, is a valuable way of generic traffic for your clients.

-If you want to know how to achieve these top rankings in alternative search engines, stick around and we’ll give you some of our best tips.
+Want to know how to achieve top rankings in alternative search engines?
+Stick around and we’ll give you some of our best tips.

 Contact Us